alialib/alia/docs/flow-tracking.md

 ### Item/Data Associations

-`for_each` tries to do a reasonable job of associating items consistently with the same nodes in the data graph, even if those items move around within the container.
+If your body function *doesn't* accept an `nc` parameter as its first argument, you are leaving `for_each` in charge of establishing a consistent association between the items in your container and the nodes in the data graph.

+Where it can, it will try to use the properties of the container to create a stable association.
 For map-like containers, it identifies items by their key.
-For lists, it uses the address of the item, which is stable.
+For `std::list` containers, it uses the address of the item, which is stable.

 Otherwise, it simply uses the index, which of course isn't stable.

-If you use `for_each` on a `std::vector` where items can move around, *the underlying data associated with each item will change when the item moves.*
-Depending on what you're associating with your items, the effects of this can vary from slight inefficiencies to complete discontinuities in your interface.
+If you use `for_each` on a `std::vector` where items can move around, *the underlying data associated with each item will change when the item moves.* Depending on what you're associating with your items, the effects of this can vary from slight inefficiencies to complete discontinuities in your interface.

 You can override the default association by defining a `get_alia_item_id` function for your item's type.
 (It should be accessible from within the `alia` namespace, either via [argument-dependent lookup](https://en.cppreference.com/w/cpp/language/adl) or because it's defined there.)
 It should take the item as a parameter and return an alia ID.
 (See [Working with IDs](working-with-ids.md).)
 It can also return `null_id` to fall